wp-plugins/wooview/readme.txt

 3. Download the 'WooView' iOS app from the Apple App Store

 == Changelog ==

+= 1.2.1 =
+* Fix compatibility issues with WooCommerce 2.2.0

 = 1.0 =
 * Initial Release